 - Stress management – One thing we all have too much of is stress.
 Providing an affordable collection of stress reliving practices through an app is far cheaper than seeking therapy, and saves time for a lot of us who can’t afford the time or money to spend on a profession.

-More ideas in 15 Fantastic SaaS ideas for your startup and Top 9 bespoke software solutions & examples articles.
+Find more business solutions in SaaS ideas for startups and Micro-SaaS ideas for small businesses articles.
+For more check out the Top 9 bespoke software solutions & examples piece.
 If you are a software developer and looking for options to develop, check out our recent article on 16 Software development project ideas.

 How to bring your ideas to life